ananthb/fly-podman-daemon/README.md

 ## Next Steps
 1. Delete Docker Engine!
 2. You almost definitely want to scale your remote daemon: `fly scale vm dedicated-cpu-2x`.

+# LICENSE
+podman-daemon is available under the [MIT License](./LICENSE) and is copyright (c) 2021 Ananth Bhaskararaman.